Curriculum Vitae January 2012

 Additional Works In Progress:

-Why are there 3^n cubes in the n-cube? with T. C. Hull, in revision.
+Why are there 3n cubes in the n-cube? with T. C. Hull, preprint.

-Intervening Discourse about Feminist Physical Sciences and Mathematics, in revision.
+Intervening Discourse about Feminist Physical Sciences and Mathematics, preprint.

 Selected Recent Presentations: